juju-solutions/layer-scope/README.md

 ### Charm Layer

-This is a reactive, composable charm layer.
+This is a reactive, buildable charm layer.
 In order to generate this charm you must have:

 - charm-tools >= 1.6.1